2021 Scottish Parliament election: Campaign

 The election campaign started on 25 March 2021.
 The Scottish Conservatives launched their campaign the same day, with a focus on promoting Scotland's recovery from the COVID-19 pandemic.

 On 26 March 2021, the Alba Party was publicly launched by former First Minister of Scotland and SNP leader, Alex Salmond.
 The party announced plans to stand list-only candidates.
-The party later gained two sitting MPs who defected from the SNP.
+Two sitting SNP MPs later defected to the Alba party.
 The Action for Independence party, which had intended to pursue a similar list-only strategy, announced they would stand down their candidates in favour of Alba.
 Sturgeon said she would refuse to have any dealings with Salmond unless he apologises to the women who had accused him of harassment.
+Salmond was ultimately acquitted of all charges.

 BBC Scotland announced that it would broadcast two debates between the main parties' leaders; the first was aired on 30 March 2021 and was moderated by the corporation's Scotland editor Sarah Smith.
 The debate included key questions from the audience on the COVID-19 recovery, climate change, and a second referendum on Scottish independence.
 The second BBC debate was held on 4 May 2021 and was moderated by BBC Scotland's political editor Glenn Campbell.

 Commercial broadcaster STV held their leaders' debate on 13 April, moderated by their political editor Colin Mackay.
-NUS Scotland held a debate on specifically on student issues which was moderated by NUS Scotland president, Matt Crilly on 20 April which featured the three main party leaders.
+NUS Scotland held a debate, specifically on student issues, on 20 April; it was moderated by NUS Scotland president Matt Crilly and featured the three main party leaders.

-On 1 April, Planet Radio announced that their Clyde 2 station would be hosting a Leaders Phone-In with the main parties' leaders every Sunday before the election.
+On 1 April, Planet Radio announced that their Clyde 2 station would be hosting a Leaders Phone-In with the main party leaders every Sunday before the election.
 Douglas Ross was the first to be interviewed on 4 April, with Willie Rennie following on 18 April.
 Whilst Nicola Sturgeon was set to be interviewed on 11 April, campaigning was delayed following the death of Prince Philip and her phone-in was instead held on 22 April.
 Patrick Harvie followed on 25 April; and Anas Sarwar had the final phone-in on 2 May.

 Following Prince Philip's death on 9 April, the SNP, Conservatives, Labour, Greens and Liberal Democrats said they would suspend election campaigning until further notice.
 After discussion between the parties, they agreed to resume campaigning after a special parliamentary session on 12 April to make tributes and to pause activities again on the day of the funeral (17 April).